QuantumToolbox.jl: An efficient Julia framework for simulating open quantum systems: Performance comparison with other packages

 \section{Performance comparison with other packages}

-To assess the computational efficiency of QuantumToolbox.jl, we benchmarked its performance against leading quantum simulation packages: QuTiP (Python)~\cite{QuTiP2012,QuTiP2013,QuTiP2022,QuTiP2024}, QuantumOptics.jl (Julia)~\cite{QuantumOptics2018}, and dynamiqs (Python)~\cite{dynamiqs2024}.
+To assess the computational efficiency of \texttt{QuantumToolbox.jl}, we benchmarked its performance against leading quantum simulation packages: \texttt{QuTiP} (Python)~\cite{QuTiP2012,QuTiP2013,QuTiP2022,QuTiP2024}, \texttt{QuantumToolbox.jl} (Julia)~\cite{QuantumOptics2018}, and \texttt{dynamiqs} (Python)~\cite{dynamiqs2024}.
 The benchmarks include different types of solvers (mesolve, mcsolve, and smesolve), and a range of Hilbert space dimensions, both on CPU and GPU.
+The code used to generate these benchmarks is available in a dedicated repository~\cite{QuantumToolbox_jl_Figures}.